-- 1. Construction of or addition to one Single Family or Two Family purposes. - 2.
-Removal or disturbance of any Natural Features on a Lot which contains one Single-Family or Two-Family Dwelling and is zoned solely for residential purposes. - 8.
-Construction solely on the interior of a Building that does not increase Floor Area. - Construction, erection, or placement of the following:
+- 1. Construction of or addition to one Single Family or Two Family Dwelling or Accessory Structure on a parcel zoned solely for residential purposes. - Removal or disturbance of any Natural Features on a Lot which contains one Single-Family or Two-Family Dwelling and is zoned solely for residential purposes. - Construction solely on the interior of a Building that does not increase Floor Area. - Construction, erection, or placement of the following: